-Athlete-caliber workouts: Tony has trained many professional athletes and celebrities and uses the same techniques in his program as his does with his more famous clientele.
+Athlete-caliber workouts: Tony has trained many professional athletes and celebrities and uses the same techniques in his program as he does with his more famous clientele.

 Minimum Requirements for P90X workout

-Before you start P90X workout, it is important to know that either you are able to participate in the program or not.
+Before you start the P90X workout, it is important to know that either you are able to participate in the program or not.
 P90X have minimum requirements which are built into the Fitness Test.
-People who are interested in P90X workout should perform the Fitness Test.
-Those who meet the
+People who are interested in the P90X workout should perform the Fitness Test.

 Minimum requirements to start P90X.